The Care of External Fixation Devices

-External fixation devices are used to help immobilise a particular part of the body following a fracture or with certain orthopaedic problems to allow bone healing.
-They can allow the fixation and manipulation of multiple bone segments which would otherwise be very difficult.
-They involve the use of pins, wires and braces and are used when other options of immobilisation (such as plaster casts) would be ineffective (Singh 2016; Walker 2012).
+These devices may allow the fixation and manipulation of multiple bone segments, which would otherwise be very difficult.
+They involve the use of pins, wires and braces, and are used when other options of immobilisation (such as plaster casts) would be ineffective (Singh 2016; Walker 2012).

-These devices can be used in limb length discrepancy surgeries, nerve and tendon repairs, and polytrauma patients with fractures, to name a few incidences.
-External fixation devices include circular fixators such as halo thoracic braces, Ilizarov fixators, and unilateral fixators (different from circular fixators as they are only positioned on one side of the limb) (Singh 2016).
+Fixation devices can be used in limb length discrepancy surgeries, nerve and tendon repairs, and polytrauma patients with fractures, to name a few incidences.
+They include circular fixators such as halo thoracic braces, Ilizarov fixators, and unilateral fixators (different from circular fixators as they are only positioned on one side of the limb) (Singh 2016).

-There are many risks associated with the use of external fixation devices which include those as a result of the device itself, as well as the initial injury that requires fixation.
+There are many risks associated with the use of external fixation devices, including those posed by the device itself, as well as the initial injury that requires fixation.

-Pin site complications rates range from 7% – 100%, with the majority of complications being infection.
-This broad range of numbers is problematic and due to the lack of a universal classification for pin site infections (Walker 2012).
+Pin site complication rates range from 7% to 100%, with the majority of complications being infection.
+This broad range of numbers is problematic and is due to the lack of a universal classification for pin site infections (Walker 2012).

 The risks of external fixation devices include: